OfficialCRUGG/tanoshii-old/README.md

 ![GitHub](https://img.shields.io/github/license/tanoshiibot/tanoshii.svg?style=for-the-badge) ![Library](https://img.shields.io/badge/Library-discord.js-blue.svg?style=for-the-badge) ![IDE](https://img.shields.io/badge/Made%20with-Webstorm%20%26%20Atom-blue.svg?style=for-the-badge) ![Runs on](https://img.shields.io/badge/Runs%20on-node.js-brightgreen.svg?style=for-the-badge)

 ## Introduction
-Tanoshi 楽しい is an open source bot which will contain lots of features.
+Tanoshii 楽しい is an open source bot which will contain lots of features.
 It is still in development though, so it doesn't have that many features.

 ## Todo
 Theese things are confirmed and will be part of the bot soon: